ROBOTIS-GIT/emanual/docs/en/software/rplus2/manager.md

 # [Introduction](#introduction)

 ## [RoboPlus Manager 2.0](#roboplus-manager-20)
-The RoboPlus Manager 2.0 manages the Controller and Dynamixel devices that comprise the robot.
+The RoboPlus Manager 2.0 manages the Controller and DYNAMIXEL devices that comprise the robot.
 By connecting the product, the user can update the product to the latest version and test the Control Table.
 The functions that were previously provided in RoboPlus Manager 1.0 and Wizard 1.0 have been combined in RoboPlus Manager 2.0.